 First grade students meet bi-monthly with Senior Citizen volunteers for reading practice.
-Volunteers are needed for these sessions held each Thursday afternoon.
+Volunteers are needed for these sessions.
+Please contact the office for more information.

 VOLUNTEER OPPORTUNITIES

 As part of the Cleveland Catholic Diocesan response for a solution to the problem of child sexual abuse, a program has been instituted.
 The program is referred to as Virtus.
 The Virtus Program is designed to help prevent wrongdoing and promote "right doing" within religious organizations.
 To be a volunteer either at a field trip or in other areas of the school, parent(s) or guardians MUST have the following: